-The Limestone Coast has an established tourism industry with over 750 visitor experiences, and a strong calendar of events, which is supported by welcoming, visitor-focused towns and communities which offer accommodation, dining, retail, cultural and historical attractions, event venues and visitor information centres.
+The Limestone Coast is home to an established tourism industry of over 750 visitor experiences, with welcoming, visitor-focused town and communities offering accommodation, dining, retail, cultural and historical attractions and visitor information centres.
+Each part of the large Region has their own unique mix and flavour of the Limestone Coast's key experience via their place, people, landscapes and events.